Our success is measured by

 Donald Sterling appealed probate court orders concerning the sale of the Los Angeles Clippers, an NBA team and a major asset of the Sterling Family Trust.
 The Court of Appeal made three key findings/rulings: First, it found Donald Sterling was properly removed as trustee pursuant to the terms of the trust, which was supported by evidence presented by physicians as to his lack of capacity and his inability to manage his finances and withstand undue influence; second, the court found that Probate Code section 1310(b) authorized the probate court to instruct the trustee (Rochelle Sterling) to sell the Clippers notwithstanding the stay on appeal of the probate court’s order, because the risk of loss to the trust estate if the sale fell through was extraordinary or imminent given the $2 billion purchase price as compared with other offers and valuations; and, third, the court held that it was not improper for the trustee to wind up the affairs of the trust, even after Donald revoked the trust.
 (The trustee’s winding up of the trust included seeking the best possible result for the beneficiaries in selling the Clippers, in accordance with her duty of loyalty as trustee.)

-, 241 Cal.
+Doolittle v.
+Exchange Bank, 241 Cal.
 App.
 4th 529 (2015):

 Susan Doolittle filed petitions to invalidate her mother’s restated trust on grounds of lack of capacity, undue influence, and financial elder abuse.
 The trust’s no contest clause directed the trustee to defend a contest at the expense of the trust estate.
 Susan and the trustee, Exchange Bank, filed competing petitions for instructions to address the trustee’s authority to use trust funds to pay for litigation expenses.
 The trial court found that the defense directive is not a no contest clause, and authorized the trustee to use trust funds to defend against Susan’s petitions.